danilobsilv/party-api/README.md

 # party-controller

-this repo contains the code for a party controller, where you can create, edit and delete your parties the way you want
+This repository contains the code for a party controller, allowing you to create, edit, and delete parties according to your preferences.

+The purpose:

+Technologies used:
+- Express
+- MongoDB
+- Mongoose
+- CORS
+- Nodemon